loopbackio/loopback.io/pages/en/lb3/Remote-methods.md

       <td>http.target</td>
       <td>String</td>
       <td>
-        <p>Map the callback argument value to the HTTP response object.
-The following values are supported.</p>
+        Map the callback argument value to the HTTP response object.
+The following values are supported.
         <ul>
           <li><code>status</code> sets the <code>res.statusCode</code> to the provided value</li>
           <li><code>header</code> sets the <code>http.header</code> or <code>arg</code> named header to the value</li>